-Subsurface (tile) drainage is used to remove excess soil water and salts using drainage pipes or tiles installed below the soil surface (Fig. 47.1).
+Subsurface (tile) drainage is used to remove excess soil water using drainage pipes or tiles installed below the soil surface (Fig. 20.1).
 Since the 1970s, perforated polyethylene tubing has become the most popular material for drainage pipes.
-Historically, cylindrical clay or concrete sections, or "tiles," were used, so the customary terms "tiling" and "tile drainage" are still used to describe subsurface drainage.
-Drains are typically installed just below the root zone at depths of 2.5 to 4 feet.
-The outlets for the drain lines are generally streams or open ditches.
+Historically, however, cylindrical clay or concrete sections, or "tiles," were used, so the customary terms "tiling" and "tile drainage" are still used to describe subsurface drainage.
+Drains are typically installed just below the root zone at depths of 2.5 to 4 ft.
+The outlet for tile lines is generally streams or open ditches.